moreshwarp/Full-Stack-JavaScript-Developer/ckx3taegh0knqzvs1ded3fs8o.md

 Also allows you to play with API both browser and 3rd party APIs (Twitter API, Google Maps API) a complex code, A very common use of JavaScript is to dynamically modify HTML and CSS to update a user interface, via the Document Object Model API.

-It help avoid the traffic on servers i.e the repetition of the request-response cycle.
+It helps avoid the traffic on servers i.e the repetition of the request-response cycle.

 ### High Level